kimasill/kimasill/README.md

 ### 🎮 Game Developer 🎮

     Hi there!
 I'm student of KIT.
-    I develop games using Unity, Unreal Engine and any other languages.
+    I develop game using Unity, Unreal Engine and any other languages.
     I am very active, I like to exercise and meet people.🦾🥂
-    My dream is to create the best game in the world.😆
+    I will create the best game in the world.😆
 <br/>

 ## 💻 Tech Stacks 💻